meisterplayer/ui-customui/README.md

 });
 ```

-All custom ui events callbacks are called with a `CustomUiEvent` as the single argument.
+All custom ui events callbacks are called with a `HtmlUiEvent` as the single argument.
 In this event the following properties are available:
 - **element** :: *HTMLElement*
     Reference to the DOM node on which the event was registered.
 - **event** :: *Event*